ravisarojjnu/coding/segment-tree/README.md

 Segment trees are a powerful tool for solving a wide range of problems involving range queries and updates.
 They have applications in competitive programming, database systems, and more.
 Understanding how to build and use segment trees can be a valuable skill for algorithmic problem-solving.

+## Complexity
+### Building the Segment Tree:

+Building a segment tree from an array of size "n" typically takes O(n) time.
+The construction process involves recursively dividing the array into segments and computing the aggregate values (e.g., sum, minimum, maximum) for each segment.

+### Range Query (e.g., Sum Query):

+Querying for the sum of elements in a specific range [L, R] in the array using a segment tree takes O(log n) time, where "n" is the size of the array.
+This is because you descend the tree by visiting a logarithmic number of nodes (specifically, O(log n) nodes) to compute the result.

+### Update Operation (e.g., Updating an Element):

+Updating a single element in the array and subsequently updating the segment tree to maintain consistency also takes O(log n) time.
+This is because you need to traverse the tree from the leaf node corresponding to the element you're updating up to the root, updating the aggregate values along the way.

+### Range Update Operation (e.g., Range Add):

+Range update operations (updating all elements in a specified range) can be supported efficiently in segment trees as well.
+Updating a range takes O(log n) time, where "n" is the size of the array, because you descend the tree in a manner similar to range queries.